-She was muttering something about having a “death wish” going in there and she was right.
-When we got to the bathroom door, “it” hit us.
+She was muttering something about a “death wish” when we got to the bathroom door.
 The atmosphere was–for lack of a better adjective–“thick”.

 It was horribly, HORRIBLY obvious that the Mexican food breakfast my father had eaten earlier, had retaliated in a most egregious way.
-It’s exit from tubular prison in my father’s lower G.I. must’ve been loud, explosive and extremely painful experience for my father….. and for Fran.
+It must’ve been loud, explosive and extremely painful experience for my father….. and for Fran.

 I opened the hamper doors and peered inside.